zainab14-48/s202251360-ZainabAlmusailem-assignment-2/js/ai-usage-report.md

 # AI Usage Report

-## 1. Tools Used & Use Cases
+## 1. Tools Used
-- ChatGPT / Codex was used as an AI programming assistant while developing the Assignment 3 portfolio.
+- OpenAI Codex environment for planning, revision, refactoring, and documentation support

+## 2. How AI Was Used
+AI assistance was used to:

+- Review the earlier portfolio version and identify gaps for the final submission
+- Propose a stronger site structure with clearer portfolio storytelling
+- Refine CSS organization and responsive layout decisions
-- AI helped identify suitable features for the assignment requirements, including API integration, state management, project sorting, and contact form validation.
+- Improve JavaScript structure for state handling, filtering, and form validation

-## 2. How AI Helped
-AI support was useful for turning the assignment instructions into a practical implementation checklist.
-It helped compare possible API ideas and choose a simple free service that does not require an API key.
-It also helped design validation rules and project filtering logic that combine multiple conditions instead of using only one simple button action.
+- Rewrite the README and technical documentation to match the final project scope

-## 3. Difficulties & Limitations
+## 3. Benefits
-- AI suggestions still needed manual review because generated code can include assumptions that do not match the actual files.
+- Reduced time spent reorganizing the project from an earlier assignment into a more complete final portfolio
+- Helped identify missing deliverables such as final branding, stronger documentation, and repository cleanup
-- API examples needed adjustment to include error handling and a timeout.
+- Supported clearer error handling and more polished interface behavior

+## 4. Limitations and Human Review
+- AI suggestions were reviewed manually before being kept in the project
+- The code and wording were edited to match the actual portfolio content and course requirements
+- Final judgment was still required for design choices, naming, structure, and what should remain simple

-## 4. Learning Outcomes
+## 5. Learning Outcomes
-While using AI, I practiced:
-- Fetching external API data with `fetch()`.
-- Handling failed or slow API requests without breaking the page.
+Through AI-assisted iteration, the project reinforced:

+- How to turn assignment requirements into a coherent implementation plan
+- How to keep JavaScript logic readable while supporting multiple UI features
+- How to document a front-end project in a more professional way
+- How to refine visual design instead of stopping at basic functionality

-## 5. Responsible Use & Modifications
+## 6. Responsible Use Statement
-I r eviewed the AI-assisted output before keeping it in the project.
-I modified the code to match my portfolio content, removed unnecessary complexity, checked that the files are organized correctly, and made sure the documentation matches the actual features.
-The final project is not a direct copy of an AI answer; it was edited, tested, and adapted for the assignment requirements.
+AI was used as a support tool rather than a replacement for understanding.
+All suggested code and documentation were reviewed, edited, and aligned with the final portfolio goals before inclusion in the repository.